docsforadobe/premiere-scripting-guide/3 - Project object/project.rst

 **Description**

-Creates a new sequence with the specified ID.
+Creates a new :ref:`sequence` with the specified ID.

 **Parameters**